Technoculture/firmware-template/README.md

 <br />
 <img width="360" alt="shape_3FWSg8mxSBF3motfyvrGN at 24-08-13 17 33 10" src="https://github.com/user-attachments/assets/c300b66f-24a9-4c4f-a74e-2d8c7c23c4da">

-This repository contains a Zephyr example application.
+This repository contains a Zephyr firmware template.
 The main purpose of this repository is to serve as a reference on how to structure Zephyr-based applications.
 Some of the features demonstrated in this example are: